Why are people drawn to Jetty Fishing or Pier Fishing?

 It also helped create awesome memories and kept me out of the house for hours on end.

 Hand-lines were and still are widely used for the larger species as well, it was not uncommon to see Mackerel and small Tuna even Sharks caught on heavy duty hand-lines.

 It was obviously harder work and it created a great spectacle for onlookers as the fight went on and the odds were about 50/50 of who would win the battle!

 So don’t be shy about getting back to the grass roots and dropping a hand line into the bucket for your next trip out to go Jetty Fishing!

-Now on the other end of the scale, my wife uses a 4ft kids fiberglass rod and a little 1000 Sienna reel and more often than not I would be served up a piece of my favorite Humble Pie as she brings fish after fish over the rails and she would do the same while we are out chasing Squid…
+Now on the other end of the scale, my wife uses a 4ft kids fibreglass rod and a little 1000 Sienna reel and more often than not I would be served up a piece of my favourite Humble Pie as she brings fish after fish over the rails and she would do the same while we are out chasing Squid…

 So if you have a rod that you really enjoy using, use it, from a 13 foot Surf Rod to a 4 foot kids special, the fish will not be able to tell one from the other!

-When trying to work out which reel is going to be best to use out there, think of what we just covered on the “Rods” segment, if you have a favorite….
+When trying to work out which reel is going to be best to use out there, think of what we just covered on the “Rods” segment, if you have a favourite….
 Use it.

 Another consideration when fishing with the smaller kids is that they can be easily distracted and they can put the rods down, this is a great chance for the fish to strike and rip that rod & reel over the side never to be seen again!